huaminghuangtw/Second-Brain/huaming-second-brain/Untitled 6.md

 use top tagslimited number of citationstitle in capsListivles
 Format/Write the content
 use a subtitleadd a cover photo (no descriptions, only the reference)photos of womenphotos of cute puppies unser Start with a powerful quote from famous people horizontal divider between sectionsput photos sparingly (1 photo for 5 mins)ask relatable questions every 1-2 minutes of reading time, on separate lines, in italic each section = 3-5 paragraphseach paragraph consists of only 2-4 lines use one-line sentences for emotion-grabbing sentencesuse bold for highlights use quote for the main point be conversational AMAP (having a dialogue, not a monologue)actionable or inspiring conclusion drive reader engagement recall headline in the conclusionhave a call-to-action at the bottom placing the time required to read in the subtitle of their articleswrite from your own substantial personal life experience/expertise like you're writing an empathic tutorial that includes insider tips and detailsShare your own perspectivewrite with the reader in mind (You ⇨ Me ⇨ You)
-Relate everything back to the reader (e.g., “this is what it all means for you” or “how this story affects you”) ⇨ inspire people how to do something how to be someone
+Relate everything back to the reader (e.g., "this is what it all means for you" or "how this story affects you") ⇨ inspire people how to do something how to be someone
 Deliberate Publish: consume what you are going to create
 "Write with a book in mind."